lihuanML/RestartAGD/readme.txt

-Note1: Due to size limitation, we only upload MovieLens-10M and MovieLens-20M datasets to gitgub.
+Note: Due to size limitation, we only upload MovieLens-10M and MovieLens-20M datasets to gitgub.
       So test3 will not run correctly due to the lack of dataset.

-Note2：You may download MovieLens-10M and MovieLens-20M datasets separately and copy them to the data folder.